 Like a drug can have many adverse effects, not every drawback will happen in every homeschooling family.

 My own family experienced none of these, although I occasionally observed these issues in other home educating families).

 Importantly, homeschooling is an individual family experience.
 What one family sees as a disadvantage, other families may not.
 One family’s issues might not be the other family’s issues.

-For those who seek after the Lord, most issues raised can be avoided with diligent prayer, mentoring and consultation with other home education parents.
+Most issues raised can be avoided with diligent prayer, mentoring, and consultation with other home education parents for those who seek after the Lord.

 Child Loneliness: #1 Problem with Homeschooling

 Sometimes homeschoolers become lonely and isolated if they are not given enough social interaction during their educational years.

 While some parents are lazy, in my experience, some fear the influence of the secular world.

 Isolation also happens as a byproduct of rural living where finding appropriate and long-term social relationships is difficult.
 Some of these situations are not avoidable, while others are avoidable.

 Let’s expand on these three issues related to child loneliness: